Advanced Psychological First Aid (PFA)

 8. “Reframe” the problem and/or the reaction to the problem.
 Research has shown this to be a potentially powerful intervention.
-Without trying to “fix” the problem or being dismissive, determine if there any other ways to a) reinterpret the problem, b) reinterpret or diffuse responsibility for the problem, or c) reinterpret reactions to the problem.
-Many problems actually create new opportunities which are hard to see through a lens of distress.
-People consumed with guilt usually fail to consider myriad of contributing factors and accept complete responsibility for things for which they are seldom completely responsible.
+Without trying to “fix” the problem or being dismissive, determine if there any other ways to a) reinterpret the problem, b) reinterpret or diffuse responsibility for the problem or c) reinterpret reactions to the problem.
+Many problems actually create new opportunities that are hard to see through a lens of distress.
+People consumed with guilt usually fail to consider a myriad of contributing factors and accept complete responsibility for things for which they are seldom completely responsible.
 This technique is called raising reasonable doubt.
 And remember, the stress reaction itself actually better prepares the body to handle a challenge, as long as it can be harnessed constructively.

 9. Most authorities agree one of the most important interventions in a crisis is to establish a future orientation and a sense of hope.
 Depression, anxiety, suicidal, and even homicidal reactions are often based on a lack of hope in the future.